-Figure 7-18-Compressing Front Spring With Tool J-9552
+Figure 7-22-Compressing Front Spring With Tool J-9552

-Figure 7-19-Pushing Spring on Lower Control Arm Seat
+Figure 7-23-Pushing Spring on Lower Control Arm Seat

-7. With the spring in position raise the lower control arm with the jack and attach the lower ball joint tapered stud to the knuckle.
 Make certain that the rubber dust cover is in place on the ball joint.
 Torque the nut to 70 ft. lbs. and install the cotter pin.